enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 }
 ```

+Please note that - in this first simple example - the system only returns a single parking location with just one generic right specification that applies there.

+## Before and while driving: how much does it cost?
-Depending on the user interaction design of the user frontend, the system could now query tariff details to answer the "How much does it cost?" question (or do this later when requesting a quote in preparation of a reservation).
+Depending on the user interaction design of the user frontend, the system would now query tariff details to answer the "How much does it cost?" question (or do this later when requesting a quote in preparation of a reservation).

+### Example
 ```json
 {
     "id": "publicTariffId",